 I kept the mess contained by using a plastic plate to stage the polish for picking it up with the brush.
 Fun fact: I have saved these plates over the years and enjoy reviewing the beautiful messes of test patterns and palette leftovers.

 Okay, where was I?
 Oh, yeah.
 In another effort to reduce clean up, I used a latex barrier (that dark stuff) around my nails.
-Once the thick layer of polishes on my nails were mostly dry, I applied a generous amount of quick dry top coat, cleaned up the edges, and removed the latex barrier.
+Once the thick layer of polishes on my nails was mostly dry, I applied a generous amount of quick dry top coat, cleaned up the edges, and removed the latex barrier.

 Here’s a list of what I used to make this easy fluid nail art design: